Public Involvement at NIMH

 Receive the latest information on and about Requests for Applications and other research funding opportunities from NIMH, as well as administrative updates and changes to grant policies and procedures.
 The research interests and directions of the NIMH will be reflected in these announcements.
 Visit the following link to view the full mailing list archive .

 Public Involvement and the NIH

-The NIH Offices of Public Liaison provide outreach to constituency groups and serve as points of contact for the public with regard to NIH-wide policy matters.
-The Public Liaison Officer provides a channel for communication between NIH and the public to promote mutual understanding.
+The NIH Office of Communications and Public Liaison (OCPL) provides outreach and information on public engagement in biomedical research to constituency groups.
+The Office provides a channel for communication between NIH and the public to promote mutual understanding.